Lump sum allowance (LSA) and lump sum and death benefit allowance (LSDBA)

 Lump sum allowance

 To calculate the lump sum allowance already used, a factor of 25% is applied to the percentage of the lifetime allowance (£1,073,100) used.
+This is, normally £1,073,100 but it could be higher if the individual had valid lifetime allowance protection.

-Remaining lump sum allowance = £268,275 – (25% x previously used % of lifetime allowance on 5 April 2024 x £1,073,100).
+Remaining lump sum allowance = £268,2751 – (25% x previously used % of lifetime allowance on 5 April 2024 x £1,073,100).

 Lump sum and death benefit allowance

-If no serious ill health lump sum has been paid
+If no serious ill-health lump sum has been paid

-To calculate the lump sum and death benefit allowance already used, if no serious ill health lump sum has been paid, the same calculation applies.
+To calculate the lump sum and death benefit allowance already used, if no serious ill-health lump sum has been paid, the same calculation applies.

-Remaining lump sum and death benefit allowance = £1,073,100 – [(25% x previously used % of lifetime allowance on 5 April 2024 x £1,073,100)
+Remaining lump sum and death benefit allowance = £1,073,100 – (25% x previously used % of lifetime allowance on 5 April 2024 x £1,073,100)

-When a serious ill health lump sum has been paid
+When a serious ill-health lump sum has been paid

-To calculate the lump sum and death benefit allowance already used, when a serious ill health lump sum has been paid.
+To calculate the lump sum and death benefit allowance already used, when a serious ill-health lump sum has been paid.

-Remaining lump sum and death benefit allowance = £1,073,100 – [(previously used % of lifetime allowance on 5 April 2024 x £1,073,100)
+Remaining lump sum and death benefit allowance = £1,073,100 – (previously used % of lifetime allowance on 5 April 2024 x £1,073,100)

 If the individual can provide evidence that a lower level of tax-free benefits were paid, they can request a transitional tax-free amount certificate.
 They must do this before their first relevant benefit crystallisation event.
 However, if the individual has not had a benefit crystallisation event between 5 April 2006 and 6 April 2024, they cannot apply for a certificate.